enMedD/enmedd-ai/README.md

 scale - on a laptop, on-premise, or to cloud.
 Since you own the deployment, your user data and chats are fully in your own control.
 Danswer is MIT licensed and designed to be modular and easily extensible.
-The system also comes fully ready for production usage with user authentication, role management (admin/basic users), chat persistence, and a UI for configuring Personas (AI Assistants) and their Prompts.
+The system also comes fully ready for production usage with user authentication, role management (admin/basic users), chat persistence, and a UI for configuring Assistants (AI Assistants) and their Prompts.

 Danswer also serves as a Unified Search across all common workplace tools such as Slack, Google Drive, Confluence, etc.
 By combining LLMs and team specific knowledge, Danswer becomes a subject matter expert for the team.
 Imagine ChatGPT if